Bilton Grange Prep School, Rugby

 WORD ON THE GROUND

 The parents we spoke to loved the school and their happy, engaged kids.
 They describe Bilton Grange as providing a fantastic education in “a magical setting” and say teaching staff are always going above and beyond with their commitment, creativity and enthusiasm, supporting pupils with a wealth of innovative resources, patience and kindness.
-One Year 5 parent says the school gives children feeling of being part of another family, and kids are never rushing to go home; while a Year 7 parent told us as preparatory school, BG does just that; it prepares pupils for their senior school, and outstandingly so, and in every area of the child’s educational experience.
+One Year 5 parent says the school gives children feeling of being part of another family, and kids are never rushing to go home; while a Year 7 parent told us as a prep school, BG does just that; it prepares pupils for their senior school, and outstandingly so, and in every area of the child’s educational experience.

 As staff were unable to stage the traditional nativity in Reception for parents this Christmas, the alternative digital Big Bethlehem event sounds awesome.
 It was a two-day extravaganza, involving story-telling and role play with all the children enjoying playing the different parts and creating props and sets.
 Highlights were filmed online for parents to watch – and it was such a big hit they may not go back!